Anomaly in the differential cross sections at 13 TeV: Other models

 \section{Other models}

 The above results were obtained in the framework of one specific model.
 Let us see what other models tell us.
-There are many different models with very different paradigms (for example, see reviews \cite{J-S-rev,Pakanoni}) and we take only some of them as an example.
-One of the oldest models, which is based on the hadron structure \cite{Islam}, says that the main result is " The most striking feature of the preliminary $\sqrt{s} = 13 $ TeV TOTEM data is that there are no oscillations in $d\sigma/dt$ beyond the initial dip-bump structure.
+There are many different models with very different paradigms (for example, see reviews \cite{Rev-LHC,Pakanoni}) and we take only some of them as an example.
+One of the oldest models, which is based on the hadron structure \cite{Islam} is enclosed by the quark-antiquark cloud.
+The cloud becomes polarized because its antiquarks are drawn toward the baryonic shell.
+In turn, a layer of polarization quarks appears.
+In pp near forward scattering, the two outer layers collide leading to a new scattering amplitude (positive).
+In $p\bar{p}$ near forward scattering, the outer polarization layer of the antiproton is of antiquarks and the polarization scattering amplitude is negative.Thus, polarization of the clouds incorporates a small crossing-odd amplitude into our diffraction amplitude.
+It says that the main result is " The most striking feature of the preliminary $\sqrt{s} = 13 $ TeV TOTEM data is that there are no oscillations in $d\sigma/dt$ beyond the initial dip-bump structure.
 It shows a smooth falloff for large $|t|$, exactly as predicted by our model."
 The model gives, as many others, only a qualitative description of the differential cross section and does not feel the fine structure.

+Some other models, for example \cite{Jnk-19}, developed the structure of the scattering amplitude, but in the analysis of the experimental data they do not include the specific properties of the hadron interaction at small momentum transfer - " Note that in this paper, we treat only the strong (nuclear) amplitude separated from Coulomb forces.
+The CNI effects modify the nuclear cross-section by less than $1 \%$ for $|t| > 007$ GeV$^2$; thus, in the nuclear range, the CNI effects can be ignored"